How Mint Can Lead You to Emotional Bliss

 But, Mint for the Mind?

 Absolutely!
-Mint is known not just to expel wind-heat energy, but also recharge stressed or overly worked nerves.
+Mint is known not just to expel wind-heat energy, but also to promote a sense of calm and refresh the mind.
 Thanks to its cooling properties, therapeutic aroma, strong flavor, and phytonutrients, it works as an instant refresh.

 Care Consideration: Just a reminder that the above information is not a substitute for medical care and is not a substitute for medical advice or recommendations from a healthcare provider.
-This information is not intended to treat, mitigate or cure any disease and has not been evaluated with the Food & Drug Administration.
+This information is not intended to treat, mitigate, or cure any disease and has not been evaluated by the Food & Drug Administration.
 That said, we encourage you to connect with an Acupuncturist in your community to learn more about this and other Traditional Chinese Medicine options.
-If you’ve got questions about Chinese herbal medicine or getting started with an Acupuncturist, feel free to connect with us on hello@mydaolabs.com.
+If you’ve got questions about Chinese herbal medicine or getting started with an Acupuncturist, feel free to connect with us at hello@mydaolabs.com